Lesson Intro: Expressions with Variables

 Isolating the Variable

 Isolating the variable is a very useful way to solve equations with unknown variables.
 This requires us to keep only the variable on one side of the equal sign and move everything else to the other side.
 Once we have the variable isolated, we have to modify the coefficient so that we eventually have the form x = _.
 We will then have figured out what x is.

 This method usually requires practice and time to understand.
 But once mastered, it is the best way to solve equations with variables.

 If you feel comfortable with the key terms and question approaches above, try challenging yourself with Kadyn's Intro to Variable Expressions Worksheets!

 Start with some warmups to solidify your understanding, review, or jog your brain to get into math learning for the day.
 Then, master your skills with some more challenging drill questions that target specific concepts taught in this lesson.
 Finally, try applying these concepts more broadly by tackling word problems involving variables.
 Solutions and walkthroughs are provided at the bottom of each worksheet.

 - Warmup Questions with Variable Expressions

 We hope you enjoyed Instructor Kadyn's Lesson and Worksheets on Variable Expressions!
 This lesson falls under our Pre-Algebra A course curriculum.

-To keep practicing or learning, please check out all of our math and coding tutorials on our Home Learning Resources page.
-You can also subscribe to our newsletter for weekly updates with our latest at-home learning resources.
+To keep practicing or learning, please check out all of our math and coding tutorials on our Math Practice page.